Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

       - At this point in the process, it is important to check back in unti lthe license number has been documented.
 2. Generate sales agreement
     - The sales agreement will be sent to F&O/AX once generated.
-    - The process is then complete within CE/CRM.
+    - The process is then complete within CE.
     - The final step in the sales process would be to pull up the third-party integration (ex: Hello Sign) to capture a digital signature.
 ### Process #2 Fertilizer Calculator
 The Fertilizer Calculator is a tool used to generate blends of fertility products.